gingerbeard72/dockerstartstopvm/README.md

-# dockerstartstopvm
+# Docker Stop and Start all VM's
-stop-start VM using a docker image and Service Principle.
+This project will Stop, wait, then Start all VM's individually using a docker image using a Service Principle.

 This is designed to be used as and when required in a subscription.
 The image should be built with your tenant ID, Subscription ID and password included in the code (until I find time to make this more secure).